HASS Inquiry Course (INQR)

 The HASS Inquiry course is part of the HASS Core, and you may satisfy this requirement within -OR- outside of a chosen Pathway.
 Pay close attention to the requirements outlined in your Cohort's Catalog year.
 Some Pathways require an intro-level course, which may be a HASS Inquiry Course.

-Transfer Students, you have two additional Pathway options.
+Transfer Students, you have two additional Pathway options

 You cannot Pass/No Credit your HI course if...

-• it is part of your Integrative Pathway, or...
+• It is part of your Integrative Pathway, or...

-• if it will be used to fulfill your HASS Communication Intensive Requirement.
+• If it will be used to fulfill your HASS Communication Intensive Requirement.

 If your HASS Inquiry course will not be used to fulfill your Pathway or CI requirements, then yes, you may apply PNC to your HASS Inquiry.
 Please keep in mind that most HASS Inquiry courses are Communication Intensive.